 Elegant Themes also estimated that a custom WordPress theme will cost you around $3,000-6,000 (for design and development), while a custom WordPress website will be around $6,000-15,000 (for design and development plus custom plugins).
 You can see their estimates here.

 WordPress wins.
-It’s a free platform, so any money you do spend is totally under your control.
-You can choose your own hosting, plugins, and themes depending on your budget, although there’s risk of extras increasing your costs.
-This isn’t a danger with Squarespace’s set plans.
+It’s a free platform, unlike Squarespace, so your spending is totally under your control.
+You can choose hosting, plugins, and themes to match your budget.
+However, even these essentials can increase your costs.
+Unexpected price hikes aren’t a danger with Squarespace’s set plans.